 Launched in 2015 as a resource for millennials looking to maximize their limited time off, Traverse Blog empowers young travelers to experience food & travel adventures at home and abroad through thorough and thoughtful planning.
-I spend most of my days in an office setting working as a program manager for Greenheart Travel so I intimately understand the struggle of always dreaming about your next day off.
+I spend most of my days in an office setting working for Greenheart Travel so I intimately understand the struggle of always dreaming about your next day off.
 Despite having limited vacation time, I am committed to integrating travel into every aspect of my life.

 My mission?
 To show young working professionals — like you! — that it is possible to create a travel filled life regardless of where you’re at in your life or career.
 I will help you achieve that lofty goal through my helpful travel resources, sample itineraries (perfect for people with 2 weeks of vacation time) and detailed planning tips!

 Whether you’re new to traveling or have lots of experience, this blog is a space to help you plan a little more effectively, thoughtfully and responsibly.

 Traverse Blog’s Values